Dark Carnival (Insane Clown Posse): Second deck

 Bang!
 Pow!
 Boom!
 (2009) is the first Joker's Card of the second deck.
-The entity is a continuous explosion used to clear the carnival grounds when they become too crowded with souls of evil people who commit heinous sins such as pedophilia and murder, as well as other sick and demented acts.
+The entity is a continuous explosion used to clear the carnival grounds when they become too crowded with souls of evil people who commit heinous sins such as pedophilia and murder.

 The Mighty Death Pop!
 (2012) is the second Joker's Card, describing an entity that targets individuals who take great risks with their lives, The Mighty Death Pop character reaches out to us in a warning to avoid an early death.

 The Marvelous Missing Link: Lost and The Marvelous Missing Link: Found, double albums, released April 28 and July 31, 2015, respectively, are the third Joker's Card.
 The Marvelous Missing Link: Lost is an entity that Violent J describes as "not having god in your life.
 Always being negative, looking at the world through a negative lens.
 Always living in fear, and living with hate".
 The Marvelous Missing Link: Found, the second part of the card, is in contrast, as "having been found," with both albums fitting their descriptions, as Lost has a dubstep base with lyrics about killing and bombs, while Found has rap beats and comedic lyrics, and also piano/guitar bases and uplifting lyrics.

 On October 31, 2017, at Hallowicked, it was revealed that the fourth Jokers Card of the second Deck is titled Fearless Fred Fury.
 Fearless Fred Fury is a character who is a being of toxic anger, punishing souls who fail to live with dignity—those who put off all responsibility for their life, and feed on blame and resentment.